apache/cordova-docs/docs/en/edge/guide/cli/index.md

    platform SDKs.
 Following installation, you should be able to run `cordova` on the command line.

+   **NOTE**: The `-g` flag above tells npm to install cordova globally.
+   You may need to add the npm directory to your PATH in order to invoke globally installed npm modules.
+On Windows, npm can usually be found at `C:\Users\username\AppData\Roaming\npm` and on Unix at `/usr/local/share/npm`.

 ## Create the App

 Go to the directory where you maintain your source code, and run a